-Welcome to Quotation Check – your guide to home repair and maintenance costs in the United Kingdom.
+Welcome to Quotation Check – the most popular home improvement cost comparison website in the United Kingdom.
 What is a fair price to pay for a tradesperson to paint roofline fascia and soffit boards on a house?
 How long does this usually take and what work is actually involved?

-This is just one of our price guides.
+Don’t forget; this is just one of our price guides.
 See our full price list here.
-This page was last updated on

 Cost to Paint Fascia and Soffit Boards